Das-Kollektiv/tdme2/README.md

     - documentation

 - What is WIP or planned
+    - Editor, which will combine all tools that we currently have into one tool and increase user experience a lot
     - Terrain Editor
     - Reflections via environment mapping(GL2, GLES2, Vulkan support is still missing)
     - Optimizing models with specular lighting regarding render calls by reducing nodes and materials to a minumum